Executive Summary: DDoS Attacks on Ukraine

 Fortunately, this attack appeared to have minimal impact on its targets.
 According to a statement from Victor Zhora of the Ukrainian Center for Strategic Communications and Information Security, Ukrainian cybersecurity officials managed to significantly reduce the amount of harmful traffic to the websites.
 Furthermore, while the targeted banks confirmed the attack, they indicated that users had only been temporarily unable to withdraw money from their accounts.
 Banking services were quickly restored and customers’ balances were not affected.

-February 23 and 28 DDoS Attacks
+February 23 and 28 DDoS Attacks on Ukraine

 On February 23, another DDoS attack against Ukrainian websites was again reported by Mykhailo Fedorov.